 - DO Know the Dangers – Make sure that you are well-informed of the specific risks with each confined space job.
 There are severe hazards to be aware of such as flooding, drowning, asphyxiation, toxic fumes, flammable air, lack of oxygen, etc.

 - DO Ensure Capability – The person doing the job must be capable to complete it regarding health and training.
 If they are healthy and properly trained in both the work needed and the use of emergency equipment, they are qualified.

-- DO Have a Plan – For every risk involved, come up with a plan to control these risks for the specific work space.
+- DO Have a Plan – For every risk involved, come up with a plan to control these risks for the specific confined workspace.
 For example, if there is a confined work space with reduced oxygen levels, make sure that your employer provides a breathing apparatus or has the space ventilated before entering.

 Confined Spaces: What NOT to Do

-- DON’T Enter the Space Until It’s Safe – A confined space needs to be marked safe before a worker enters the work area.
+- DON’T Enter the Space Until It’s Safe – Avoid rushing to complete a job before you can ensure safety.
+A confined space needs to be marked safe before a worker enters the work area.